jamespmernin/Rails-Ninja/README.md

 ## Add StudentsController
 Time to set up some logic for our student model.
 Add a `students_controller.rb` file to your `app/controllers` folder.
 Like before, see if you can use your other controllers to figure out what needs to go here.
 On your get routes, try to `include:` both `sensei` and `dojo` data when you return the students JSON.
 You may have to look up the sytax for this.

-Once again, if you get stuck, or if you think you've solved it, check the `students_controller.rb` file in this repository for guidance.

 ## GET SERVED AGAIN
 Make sure everything is saved and launch your rails server with `rails s`.
 Visit the following:

   - `http://localhost:3000/dojos/1/senseis/1/students`
   - `http://localhost:3000/dojos/1/senseis/2/students`
   - `http://localhost:3000/dojos/1/senseis/3/students`